NicolasRR/OptML/README.md

 ## How to use our scripts

 To use *dnn_mnist.py* you have to activate the base environment inside the container, to do so you can execute `conda activate`.
 It may be necessary to execute `conda init bash` in a terminal inside the container and then open a new one to be able to use conda.
 Once the base environment is activated you can run python *dnn_mnist.py* and you will start training.
-The python script accepts as arguments `world_size` that you can use to specify the number of nodes for training: $1$ parameter server + $n-1$ workers.
+The python script accepts as arguments *world_size* that you can use to specify the number of nodes for training: $1$ parameter server + $n-1$ workers.

-For WSL, run in bash `python3 dnn_mnist.py` or `python3 dnn_mnist.py --world_size X` with $X >= 2$
+For WSL, run in bash `python3 dnn_mnist.py` or `python3 dnn_mnist.py --world_size X` with $X \geq 2$